 Unlike WhatsApp, be it WhatsApp Messenger or the free WhatsApp Business app, SMS use does not require an additional app.

 Today, all phones, regardless of whether it’s a smartphone, come pre-installed with SMS capabilities.
-This is independent of the phone’s make, model, brand, and country it’s sold in.
+This is independent of the phone’s make, model, brand, and country it’s sold into.

 What Is WhatsApp Marketing?